 The subscription can vary, but it’s usually 9.99$ per month for one account, however, if you have a big family, you can get a family plan.
 You’ll have the possibility to include five more family members to one account in order to reduce the cost.
 That opens the door to over 35 million songs and counting.
 Purchase and download songs to your device to listen offline, or choose to stream them if you’re tight on space.
 Of course, low-quality settings apply if you’re using a limited mobile data plan, but if you’re on a home Wi-Fi, the quality should be flawless.
 Once you have a Google Play Music subscription, you should receive a membership for YouTube Music Premium.

 That service is slowly spreading to other countries and is expected to take over the current app in 2019 or 2020.
-This gives you a possibility to enjoy YouTube Music without ads both in background and offline.
+This gives you the possibility to enjoy YouTube Music without ads both in the background and offline.
 And that’s probably something you’d really wished, to get rid of ads, as they can be long and annoying at times.
 Finally, they use your location to give you music recommendations.
 For example, if the app detects you’re in a gym, they’ll automatically suggest a playlist with legendary rock performers like AC/DC, Guns N Roses, Led Zeppelin, etc. But if you’re at the airport, you can automatically start a playlist of relaxing music by tapping the play button.
 Neat, right?

 Pros and Cons

-Google Play Music has a lot of features and functionalities that any kind of users will find helpful for their music downloading needs.
+Google Play Music has a lot of features and functionalities that any kind of user will find helpful for their music downloading needs.
 Here are some of those pros and cons which we found interesting on this application.

 - Listen to radios all over the world, and with a genre/topic you’re interested in